- Food and Cooking»

 This recipes was given to me by a lady who was from the same area as my son-in-law's grandmother and was famous for her nut rolls.
 When I first met her, she was already getting frail but she still made her nut rolls for Easter.
 I'm so glad she shared this recipe before she was taken to her reward.
-It is my pleasure to see that the recipe is not lost to Old World Baking Enthusiasts.
+Since she had no children, It is my pleasure to see that the recipe is not lost to Old World Baking Enthusiasts.

 - 1-1/2 C. milk

 - 1/2 C. Sugar